process-engine/procese_engine_runtime/README.md

 Please make sure that you run the shell you use for the installation as **Administrator**.

-Also, each full releae provides ready-to-use source files for each platform.
+Also, each full release provides ready-to-use source files for each platform.
 These are stored in a `.tar.gz` archive (for macOS and Linux) and a zip file (for windows).

-All these sources have been pre-installed and build.
+All these sources have been fully installed and build.
 You only need to download and unpack them and you are good to go.

-## How do I use this project?
+## How to use this project

 ### Starting the ProcessEngineRuntime

-Start the application on your main machine with the following command:
+You can start the application with the following command:

 ```bash
 process-engine